ezsystems/commerce-documentation/docs/cookbook/language_switcher.md

 {#end - parameters for the language switcher#}
 ```

-The list of languages are configured in these blocks.
-You have to change them depending on your siteaccess configuration.
+The list of languages is configured in these blocks.
+You have to change them depending on your SiteAccess configuration.

-Per language you need to set the correct siteaccess name.
+You need to set the correct SiteAccess name per language.

-**List of languages - change\!**

 ``` html+twig
 {% block language_switcher_mobile %}